Germany Digital Nomad Visa Guide (2024)

 If you prefer to work from an office, no matter how temporary it may be, you’ll be happy to hear that there are plenty of coworking spaces in Germany.
 Big, multicultural hubs like Berlin and Munich have several hundred coworking spaces, which means that if you head on down to one of those, you’ll have plenty to choose from.

-The average prices for coworking spaces are around €210 (~$222), which places Germany in the 30th place when it comes to the price of coworking space (according to the Hot Desk Price Index).
+The average prices for coworking spaces are around €210 (~$222), which places Germany in the 30th place when it comes to the price of coworking space (according to the Hot Desk Price Index from 2022).

 Do digital nomads pay tax in Germany?